bohlinger/wavy/docs/vietnam22_2.rst

    >>> sco = sc(sdate=sd,edate=ed,region=model,mission=mission,varalias=varalias)
    >>> cco = cc(model=model,obs_obj_in=sco,distlim=6,date_incr=1)

-*distlim* is the distiance limit for collocation in *km* and date_incr is the time step increase in hours.
+*distlim* is the distance limit for collocation in *km* and date_incr is the time step increase in hours.
 One can also add a keyword for the collocation time window.
 The default is +-30min which is equivalent to adding *twin=30*.

 Using the quicklook function again (*cco.quicklook(a=True)*) will enable three plots this time, a time series plot (*ts=True*), a map plot (*m=True*), and a scatter plot (*sc=True*).